Didn't find the answer to your question?

 Web site: In addition to posting issues of the LAMS Bulletin, information about the Section, and the organization's bylaws and officers, the web page has Civil Services Titles available in .pdf format as well as the Librarian's Guide to Civil Service.
 Both publications were developed by the Human Resources and Professional Development Committee (HRPD), which merged into LAMRT in 2002, becoming LAMS in 2003.

 How can I participate in LAMS?

 LAMS welcomes a broad range of participation in the organization.
-You can write an article for the newsletter or JLAMS, serve on a committee, chair a committee, participate in informal discussions at NYLA, offer suggestions or comments at officer meetings or membership meetings held at NYLA Annual Conference, help staff the LAMS booth, manage the LAMS web site, assist in program planning and implementation.
+You can serve on a committee, chair a committee, participate in informal discussions at NYLA, offer suggestions or comments at officer meetings or membership meetings held at NYLA Annual Conference, help staff the LAMS booth, manage the LAMS web site, assist in program planning and implementation.
 The options are unlimited and we welcome your suggestions!

 What are LAMS's concerns?

 LAMS's concerns are your concerns.
 Some of the topics we have explored recently in programs and in the LAMS Bulletin and the LAMS web site include: